Lead Generation for AI Consultants: How One Link Replaces Cold Outreach With Half the Effort

 The result?
 Burnout and noise.
 The conversations that came back were mostly low-quality.
 Solopreneurs without budget.
 Executives who wanted free advice.
 People who were "interested in AI" the same way someone is "interested in learning guitar" but never buys one.

 Worse, it was actively damaging my positioning.
-You can't be a strategic advisor diagnosing business problems when you're cold-messaging every VP on LinkedIn.
-It puts you in the same bucket as every other AI consultant who DMs everyone.
+You can't position yourself as a strategic advisor diagnosing business problems when you're cold-messaging every VP on LinkedIn.
+It puts you in the same bucket as every other person who DMs strangers with a pitch.

 A Static Lead URL flips the dynamic completely.
 Instead of chasing 40 people and hoping 2 respond, you share one link and let qualified prospects self-select.

 That's not a cold lead.
-That's a warm hand-raise.
+That's a warm hand-raise with a context-rich file.

-Creating Demand When No One Is Searching for "AI Audit"
+Creating Demand When Nobody Is Searching for What You Sell

-One of our community members put it bluntly: "99% of business owners across the globe don't even use ChatGPT."
+One advisor in my network put it bluntly: "99% of business owners across the globe don't even use ChatGPT."

 He's not wrong.
-And it surfaces a challenge that most lead generation advice doesn't address.
+And it surfaces a challenge that most consulting client acquisition advice doesn't address.

 Your buyers don't have a line item for "AI audit."
 They're not Googling "AI readiness assessment for my company."
 The category barely exists in their vocabulary.
 You're not competing for an existing budget.
 You're creating the awareness that this budget should exist.